LeadWoods0902/DandD_Nightmare_Plague/Bestiary/Rune Beasts.md

-Beasts capable of transforming into humans, when in human form they bear tattoo-like markings that resemble their true animalistic nature.
+Beasts capable of transforming into humans, when in human form they bare tattoo-like markings that resemble their true animalistic nature.

 These markings draw from a range of options and sizes:
 - Teeth / Fangs